TNO/ChaProEV/README.md

 This module defines and declares classes for the different objects that define the system (the parameters/defintions come from a parameters file),
 namely:
+1. **Legs:** Legs are point-to-point vehicle movements (i.e. movements where the vehicle goes from a start location and ends/stops at an end location).

 ### **weather.py**